varunsrini7/100-days-of-code/log.md

 ### Day 17 : March 3, 2022

 **Today's Progress**: Completed about 80%  of the Deep Learning Project, skipped the remaining big data part.
 Completed the course and got the certification.
 Midsem break for 100-days-of-code challenge.
 Will resume on 17th March.

+### Day 18 : March 17, 2022

+**Today's Progress**: Started project on Premier League game predictor

+**Thoughts:** Just started the data science part, still figuring out what to do with the prediction with my given data

+### Day 19 : March 18, 2022

+**Today's Progress**: Started DeepLearning.ai course, finished week 1 and a slight bit of week 2

+**Thoughts:** Course has good theory, recommended by a senior, so doing the course properly.